Facing Todays Unique Challenges Recruiting High Calibre SDRs and BDRs

 For the purposes of clarity in this blog it’s safe to say that in general the role of the SDR is to follow up inbound Marketing Qualified Leads (MQLs), establishing contact and further qualifying the lead in or out before passing it onto the Sales Management team.
-The role of an SDR is often a gateway for individuals aspiring to become a Sales Executive/Account Manager.
-By focussing more on lead qualifications, SDRs play a crucial (and often missing) role in the sales and marketing organisation by following up on inbound leads resulting in higher ROI in relation to marketing spend.
+The role of a Sales Development Rep is often a gateway for individuals aspiring to become a Sales Executive/Account Manager.
+By focusing more on lead qualifications, SDRs play a crucial (and often missing) role in the sales and marketing organisation by following up on inbound leads resulting in higher ROI in relation to marketing spend.

 The commonality across both roles is that neither are responsible for closing a sale.
 Their challenge is to get the right person on the phone, ask the right questions and establish an interest in your product/service.
 Or, of course, bidding them adieu if there is not interest.